Interfering with Police / Resisting Arrest

 - You have the right to stop answering questions even if you have started to answer them at any time and request an attorney

-The best Stamford criminal defense attorneys will scrutinize every part of the State’s case, the Police Report, witness statements, transcripts of 911 call recordings and all other evidence in the case with an eye towards identifying inconsistencies and contradictions which can make the difference in obtaining a favorable outcome in your case.
-There is no substitute to hard work and preparation when it comes to defending a charge of interfering with an officer.
-The good news is that in most cases where there is no actual physical injury to the arresting officer these cases are resolved through a reduction of the charges or through the use of a diversionary program for first time offenders.Speak with an Experienced Attorney at the Law Offices of Allan F. Friedman Today Regarding Your Interfering with an Officer Arrest
+The best Stamford criminal defense attorneys will scrutinize every part of the state's case, the Police Report, witness statements, transcripts of 911 call recordings and all other evidence in the case with an eye towards identifying inconsistencies and contradictions which can make the difference in obtaining a favorable outcome in your case.
+There is no substitute for hard work and preparation when it comes to defending a charge of interfering with an officer.
+The good news is that in most cases where there is no actual physical injury to the arresting officer, these cases are resolved through a reduction of the charges or with the use of a diversionary program for first-time offenders.Speak with an Experienced Attorney at The Law Offices of Allan F. Friedman Today Regarding Your Interfering with an Officer Arrest

 If you have been charged with interfering with an officer, an experienced Connecticut criminal defense attorney can make a difference by contesting the allegations against you and standing up for your rights.
 If you have been arrested for interfering with an officer, you should quickly seek the counsel of a Stamford criminal defense lawyer at the Law Offices of Allan F. Friedman to review your case.
 Our fees are reasonable, and we offer convenient payment plans.
 We accept all major credit cards.
 We always offer free initial consultations, and we are available 24/7 at (203) 357-5555.